web-platform-tests/rfcs/rfcs/interop_2022.md

 The [Compat 2021 metrics code](https://github.com/Ecosystem-Infra/wpt-results-analysis/tree/main/compat-2021) can be a starting point, but the eventual code will be in a repository in the web-platform-tests GitHub org.

+Note: There are multiple ways of scoring testharness.js tests that have a non-OK harness status but one or more passing subtests.
+The Compat 2021 metrics simply ignored the harness status.
+When the subtests run differ between browsers it's also difficult to score the results.
+When such situations arise for Interop 2022, metrics generation will fail until the problem is fixed or deemed acceptable.
+The precise details of this may be changed with the consensus of the [interop-2022 team](https://github.com/orgs/web-platform-tests/teams/interop-2022).

 ### Dashboard

 A public dashboard tracking the metrics over time will be available at https://wpt.fyi/interop-2022.
 The dashboard will include at least: